StoneChristopher-FS/spotify-api/README.md

 # Project Overview

-Using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/), this application will allow the search of any artist or song on the Spotify database and return the results to the user.
+Using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/), this show a random set of new release albums and categories along with displaying a users profile.
 It will also have full login authentication with JWT tokens.

-Additional project information and capabilities will be added to this README on a regular basis.
+I plan to add to this in the future and the README will be updated with more functionality as it develops.

 # Prerequisites

 - NodeJS >= 16.15.1
 - Express >= 4.18.1
 - npm >= 8.12.1
+- MongoDB >= 1.32.6
-- Xcode >= 13.4.1
+- Chrome/Firefox/Safari/Edge >= Latest 2 major versions

 # Getting Started

 - Install dependencies
-	- cd api
-	- npm install
+	- npm install (will install all modules in all sub directories)

-- Start API server
+- Start Application
-	- cd api
-	- npm run start
+	- npm start

-Additional steps TBD...

-## Other Considerations

-Ports `3000`, and `3001` must be open on host OS.
-Make sure no other applications are running on those ports by running the following command:

-	sudo lsof -nP -i4TCP:3000 | grep LISTEN && sudo lsof -nP -i4TCP:3001 | grep LISTEN

-If any results shows are displayed then you must close the application running on either of those ports.

 # Links

-- TBD
+Important links to project

+- [http://localhost:3000](http://localhost:3000) - Home page for client side app
+- [http://localhost:3001/spotify/v1/login](http://localhost:3001/spotify/v1/login) - API call to Spotify Login
+- [http://localhost:3001/spotify/v1/status](http://localhost:3001/spotify/v1/status) - Will return true/false based on token expired stats
+- [http://localhost:3001/spotify/v1/me](http://localhost:3001/spotify/v1/me) - API call to user profile info
+- [http://localhost:3001/spotify/v1/browse/new-releases](http://localhost:3001/spotify/v1/browse/new-releases) - API call to new-release albums
+- [http://localhost:3001/spotify/v1/browse/categories](http://localhost:3001/spotify/v1/browse/categories) - API call to categories